-- (iii) which is not a company or a close corporation as referred to in subparagraphs (i) or (ii), means another juristic person which would have been a subsidiary or holding company of the firstmentioned juristic person - - (aa) had such first-mentioned juristic person been a company; or - (bb) in the case where that other juristic person, too, is not a company, had both the firstmentioned juristic person and that other juristic person been a company; - (iv) means any person in accordance with whose directions or instructions the board of directors of or, in the case where such juristic person is not a company, the governing body of such juristic person is accustomed to act; - (c) in relation to any person - - means any juristic person of which the board of directors or, in the case where such juristic person is not a company, of which the governing body is accustomed to act in accordance with the directions or instructions of the person first-mentioned in this paragraph; - (ii) includes any trust controlled or administered by that person.
+- (b) in relation to a juristic person - which is a company, means any subsidiary or holding company of that company, any other subsidiary of that holding company and any other company of which that holding company is a - (ii) which is a close corporation registered under the Close Corporations Act, 1984 (Act No. 69 of 1984), means any member thereof as defined in section 1 of that Act; - which is not a company or a close corporation as referred to in subparagraphs (i) or (ii), means another juristic person which would have been a subsidiary or holding company of the firstmentioned juristic person - - (aa) had such first-mentioned juristic person been a company; or - (bb) in the case where that other juristic person, too, is not a company, had both the firstmentioned juristic person and that other juristic person been a company; - means any person in accordance with whose directions or instructions the board of directors of or, in the case where such juristic person is not a company, the governing body of such juristic person is accustomed to act: - (c) in relation to any person - means any juristic person of which the board of directors or, in the case where such juristic person is not a company, of which the governing body is accustomed to act in accordance with the directions or instructions of the person first-mentioned in this paragraph; - (ii) includes any trust controlled or administered by that person.